Skip to main content

 Home Schooling

-1. How do I enroll and find a home school program that works for my pupil?
+1. How do I enroll and find a home school program that works for my student?
 (Updated 01-Jul-2022)

 For information pertaining to home schooling, visit the CDE Schooling at Home web page.
 While LEAs may have an independent study program option that they describe as home school, such programs must meet independent study requirements, even if labeled as home school.